sjg20/u-boot-concept/doc/develop/bootflow.rst

 Bootdevice and bootflow provide a built-in way for U-Boot to automatically boot an Operating System without custom scripting and other customisation:

-  - bootdevice - a method to scan a device to find bootflows (owned by U-Boot)
+  - bootdev - a method to scan a device to find bootflows (owned by U-Boot)
   - bootflow - a description of how to boot (owned by the distro)

 For Linux, the distro (Linux distribution, e.g. Debian, Fedora) is responsible